Protests over West Bengal panchayat polls turn violent | Law-Order

 Congress workers held similar protests in Murshidabad district's Beldanga, alleging that supporters of the ruling TMC indulged in intimidation of voters and false voting with impunity during the polls.

+Violence was also reported from the district's Samserganj area where two groups clashed with crude bombs.

-At Amdanga in North 24 Parganas, clashes were reported between ISF and TMC supporters.
+At Amdanga in North 24 Parganas, clashes boke out between ISF and TMC supporters.
+Indiscriminate crude bombs were hurled during the clashes, which happened in Sashipore in Chandigarh panchayat area.

+In South 24 Parganas district, three police personnel were injured while trying to control a clash between TMC and Congress supporters.
+The incident happened in Nainan in Magrahat police station area, police said.

+Those injured were Sub-inspector Arif Mohammed and constables Laltu and Prasenjit, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)